Underrated Marvel Comics: See Timely Results

 • The Twelve is where characters from Marvel’s Golden Age (barring the Invaders) form their own team… after waking up in the 21st century.
 Like their cohorts, they now have to struggle to fit in, all while reconciling with their pasts and identities.

 • The Incredible Hercules is a series about Marvel’s Prince of Power and the Seventh Smartest person in the Marvel Universe.
 While Thor occupies most of the mythical fantasy sides of Marvel, Hercules fits the role of an epic hero.
-Sure there are the family dramas of Thor and the rage fits of the Hulk, but where Hercules shines brightest is his laid back attitude.
-He’s a loyal frat boy friend to many heroes; Hercules’ relationship with Amadeus Cho in particular gives him a straight man to Herc’s antics.
+With Amadeus Cho being the straight man to Herc’s antics, readers get to see a loyal, layered frat boy.

 • No, that is not a Skrull or Drax trying too hard to imitate the Punisher.
 Destroyer by Robert Kirkman is almost like a parody of the Punisher Max series with its over-the-top violence and gore.
 One where a dying vigilante is going out on one last bit of glory.

-• Atlas is a followup to Jeff Parker’s initial series with another Atlas era character who adds to the dynamic.
+• Atlas is a followup to the Agents’ series with another Atlas era character who adds to the dynamic.

 • Thunderstrike: Youth In Revolt follows the son of the temporary Thor who came into his own.
 Upon discovering his father’s mace, Kevin Masterson takes up his identity and has fun learning the ropes.